phanirithvij/color-theme/README.md

 - [ ] Try rewriting in golang totally
 - [ ] React/Vue client?
 Can learn vue
 - [ ] Flutter app, flutter web(?)
+- [ ] adobe.js in golang (?)
+  - [ ] Client side is better because no server side processing is required
+  - but unfortunately code is exposed
 - [ ] Recreate the thing from color palette extraction from the coolors website
   - try https://github.com/dchevell/flask-executor
 - [ ] Downsample image and save thumbnail before extracting colors